 Can I get more than one PPP loan for my business?

-You can only apply for one PPP loan per business entity that you own.
+Per the original PPP loan rules, you could only apply for one PPP loan per business entity that you own.
 If you have a business with multiple locations and each location has its own Tax ID or EIN, then you could apply for a loan for each entity.

 Additional resources for emergency business funding